-(3) Although what constitutes "best execution" varies depending on the particular circumstances, to meet the "reasonable efforts" test, a dealer or adviser should be able to demonstrate that it has, and has abided by, its policies and procedures that (i) require it to follow the client's instructions and the objectives set, and (ii) outline a process designed to achieve best execution.
+(3) Although wWhat constitutes "best execution" varies will vary depending on the particular circumstances, and is subject to a "reasonable efforts" test that does not require achieving best execution for each and every toorder.
+To meet the "reasonable efforts" test, a dealer or adviser should be able to demonstrate that it has, and has abided by, its-policies and procedures that (i) require it to follow the client's instructions and the objectives set, and (ii) outline a the process it has designed toward the objective of achievinge best execution.
 The policies and procedures should describe how the dealer or adviser evaluates whether best execution was obtained and should be regularly and rigorously reviewed.
 The policies outlining the obligations of the dealer or adviser will be dependent on the role it is playing in an execution.
 For example, in making reasonable efforts to achieve best execution, the dealer should consider the client's instructions and a number of factors, including the client's investment objectives and the dealer's knowledge of markets and trading patterns.
 An adviser should consider a number of factors, including assessing a particular client's requirements or portfolio objectives, selecting appropriate dealers and marketplaces and monitoring the results on a regular basis.
 In addition, if an adviser is directly accessing a marketplace, the factors to be considered by dealers may also be applicable.